 - This route is technically rideable all year, although spring and fall are the ideal seasons; it can get pretty hot and humid in the lower portions of the route mid-summer, and cold and icy (or even snowy on occasion) mid-winter

-- Wilson’s Ramble begins and ends at the Linville Falls parking area.
+- The Wilson’s Ramble begins and ends at the Linville Falls parking area.
 There are other options for a jump-off point, but we found this to be the ideal location for timing a stop at Fonta Flora.
 Whippoorwill Farm opens at 2 p.m. on Friday and Saturday, which makes a nice late lunch in the spring/summer fall months and would allow you to get into the National Forest in time to camp.
 Check hours as they may vary.

 - There is one knee-high creek crossing (Steels Creek) that requires off-the-bike portage.
 In the event of heavy rain, riders might be required to wait for water levels to subside, or find a workaround.